-- The main power supply (batteries, battery switches). - The switches and circuit breakers on the line. - the relevant electrical unit. - The circuit breakers can be put back on by turning on the relevant device switch on the wheelhouse panel.
+- The main power supply (batteries, battery switches). - The switches and circuit breakers on the line. - the relevant electrical unit.

 ELECTRICAL CIRCUIT, 12 V

 GENERAL RECOMMENDATIONS

 - Never work on a live electric fitting. - The batteries must be strongly fastened. - Do not block the battery ventilation ducts, some of them may give off hydrogen which represents a danger of explosion. - The batteries must be handled with care.
 In the case of contact with electrolyte thoroughly rinse off the affected part of the body and consult a doctor. - To avoid short-circuiting between the battery poles do not store conducting objects near to the batteries (metal tools, etc...). - Turn off the electrical circuit with the battery switches when installing batteries or during their connection/disconnection. - Never modify the specifications of power overload protection devices. - Never modify an installation.
 Use the services of a qualified marine electricity technician. - Never install or replace the electric appliances (or any electric equipement) by components exceeding the capacity (amperage) of the circuit. - Do not leave the vessel unattended when the electrical system is switched on - Certain lights represent a significant heat source, be careful of surrounding objects.